 Biographical Information

 Anthony's research career started with an undergraduate degree in Computer Science (with honors) from Indiana University, Bloomington.
-He then spent five years at the European Computer-Industry Research Centre (ECRC) in Munich, Germany where he worked in part on the view update problem in database theory.
+He then joined the European Computer-Industry Research Centre (ECRC) in Munich, Germany where he worked in part on the view update problem in database theory.
 He then attended graduate school at Princeton and performed his thesis research at Stanford University.
-His thesis invented novel methods for improving information retrieval search performance.
+His thesis invented novel methods for improving information retrieval search response time and throughput performance.
 Upon receiving his Ph.D., Anthony led a research team at the Institute National de Research in Informatique et Automatique (INRIA).
 His team created the federated database DISCO for data integration.
 DISCO was transferred to Kelkoo.com, a French internet comparison shopping site, which was subsequently purchased by Yahoo.
 In 1999, he participated in a team that was a winner in the French National New Venture competition.
-Anthony spent three years with internet start-ups in Silicon Valley.
-Eventually he moved back into research at Carnegie Mellon University where for the last six years he has lead a team, as part of the RADAR project, that creates intelligent assistants to the desktop.
-His research now focuses on machine learning, mixed-initiative interfaces, and natural language processing.
-He has also contributed to research on extract-transform-load systems, detection of phishing messages, and internet level scaling of database systems.
+Anthony then spent three years with various internet.bomb start-ups in Silicon Valley.
+Eventually he moved back into research at Carnegie Mellon University where for the several years he led a team, as part of the RADAR project, that created intelligent assistants to the desktop.
+He has also contributed to research on extract-transform-load systems, detection of phishing messages, and scaling of database systems.
+In 2009, Anthony received an MBA from the Tepper School of Business at Carnegie Mellon University.
+In 2011, Anthony, in partnership with three other faculty, founded Tiramisu Transit, LLC.
+In 2020, he co-founded Fort Alto, Inc. an application manufacturing company.

 Recent Publications